mirableio/chat-history/README.md

 # ChatGPT history

-UI for browsing and searching OpenAI's ChatGPT conversations.
+UI for navigating and organizing OpenAI's ChatGPT conversations.

 **Important**: This project is 100% unaffiliated with OpenAI.

 ## Features

 - See activity graph and useful statistics
-- Quickly browse and open the conversations
+- Quickly browse and open the chats
-- Search conversations - both semantic and strict search
+- Search chats (semantic and "strict")
+- List of favorite chats
-- Open original conversations on the ChatGPT site
+- Open conversations on the ChatGPT site

 ## Setup